MarcAlx/Modelio-SUCN/README.md

 #Modelio-SUCN
 SUCN stands for Simple Use Case Notation.
 It's a simple language made to improve usecases understanding and creation.
 The project is bundled as a module for Modelio 3.2 and it allows :
-- the creation of usecases via SUCN
+- the creation of usecases via SUCN inside Modelio
 - the translation of existing usecases inside Modelio into SUCN.

 ##0.
 Base project